-Ileostomy - An opening into the last portion of small intestine (ileum), made because the entire colon has been removed or is being bypassed.
-An ileostomy is usually placed in the lower-right abdomen.
+An opening into the last portion of the small intestine (ileum), made because the entire colon has been removed or is being bypassed.
+An ileostomy is typically placed in the lower-right abdomen.
 Its output has passed through most of the small intestine, but none of the large intestine.
 The consistency of this output can vary from very liquid to a semi-solid paste.
 The skin around the stoma should be protected at all times, as the output contains enzymes that break down food and can just as quickly break down the skin around the stoma if the pouch is not fitted correctly.
-Check with your ET nurse if the skin around the stoma becomes red, raw or painful.
+Check with your ET nurse if the skin around the stoma becomes red, raw, or painful.

 There are some dietary concerns with an Ileostomy.
 Some of the best dietary rules are to chew your food well, drink extra fluid, water is best, and be wary of high fiber goods such as coconut, celery, nuts, etc. Ileostomies should never have stoma irrigation.

-In addition to the three stomas described above, some patients who previously would have required an ileostomy or urostomy can now opt for an alternative "continent" procedure.
-These people than avoid wearing a pouch.
+In addition to the stomas described above, some patients who previously would have required an ileostomy or urostomy can now opt for an alternative "continent" procedure.
+These people then avoid wearing a pouch.
 In these procedures, an internal pouch is fashioned from the patient's intestine to replace the missing rectum or bladder.
 In some continent ileostomies and urostomies, the patient still has an opening on the abdomen, but wears only a light dressing (similar to a band-aid), and inserts a catheter when necessary to empty the pouch.
 In other variants, the internal pouch is attached directly to the patient's retained anus or urethra, so the patient continues to void in a more or less "normal" manner.

 Continent procedures are not available to all patients.
-For example, the ileoanal reservoir (pelvic pouch) is now an option for many patients with Ulcerative Colitis, but is generally not done for patients with Crohn's disease.
+For example, the ileoanal reservoir (pelvic pouch) is now an option for many patients with Ulcerative Colitis but is generally not done for patients with Crohn's disease.
 Also, while these procedures enable patients to avoid wearing a pouch, they are not free of problems.
 For example, people with continent ileostomies and pelvic pouches may get "pouchitis" - inflammation of the internal pouch.
-The United Ostomy Association of America is here to help all people with both standard ostomies and the newer alternative procedures live fully productive lives.
+The United Ostomy Association of America is here to help all people with both standard ostomies, and the newer alternative procedures live fully productive lives.